-Whether it’s during transit or once you’ve arrived at your final destination, losing your belongings is a common fear.
+Whether it’s during transit or after you’ve arrived at your destination, losing your belongings is a common fear.
 In particular, losing your credit card while you’re travelling can be a major inconvenience.
 That said, travel insurance can ease the financial burden of having to replace any lost or damaged items.

 Australia is a reasonably safe place to travel around.
 However, any holiday where you’re exploring new surroundings may lead you to unexpected places.
 In these instances, it’s at least comforting to know that your belongings may be covered if they’re stolen.

-Most Australian airlines are reliable when it comes to delays and cancellations.
-According to the Department of Infrastructure, Regional Development and Cities, almost 83% of flights arrived on time in February 2019, while over 84% of departures left airports on schedule.1
+Before COVID, According to the Department of Infrastructure, Regional Development and Cities, an average 78.4% of flights arrived on time in 2019, while over 79.9% of departures left airports on schedule.1

 Your travel insurance policy could potentially reimburse you for cancellation fees or lost deposits (depending on the policy you hold) if circumstances were out of your control.

 Domestic travel insurance won’t cover any doctor or hospital expenses.
-However, if you have a Medicare card, you have access to subsidised healthcare all over Australia.
+However, if you have a Medicare card, you’ll have access to subsidised healthcare all over Australia.
 As such, you don’t have to worry too much about medical expenses when travelling domestically.